kianenigma/kianenigma.github.io/src/site/notes/Posts/Personal/30 Lessons From 30 Years of Living.md

 4. Study existential psychology, and specifically take time to understand existential freedom and loneliness.
 	1. **Existential Freedom**: You can be the man with all of the luck and fortune in the world, and be unhappy.
 Or you can live a very modest, below average life in terms of means, but be immensely happy while doing so[^2].
 How you react to your circumstances is 100% your choice.
-	2. Existential Loneliness: You are born alone, and you die alone, in a single-player game called life.
+	2. **Existential Loneliness**: You are born alone, and you die alone, in a single-player game called life.
 No one can really understand what it feels to be you, and you can never understand what it feels to be someone else.
 And this is not a bad thing at all, and it has a few positive implications, coming next.
 5. Put effort into sharpening your theory of mind faculty, your ability to empathize with other poeple, and imagine how they feel.
 6. Learn to love yourself and make yourself happy first, before attempting to do the same for anyone else.
 You are foremost responsible towards yourself.
 A happy, (self-)loved and fulfilled version of you is much more capable of loving others than your self-love-deprived version.
 7. Having some form of spirituality, and belief in a greater purpose is one of our fundamental needs.
 In much the same way that our body needs food, our mind needs a higher purpose.
 Don't ignore it, and if religious ideas is what resonates with you, don't shy away from it.
 Find little snippets of different religions and beliefs that make sense to you, and form your own unique spiritual framework out of it.
 This higher purpose can also be achieved through completely materialistic means.